Malvid/Malvid/docs/Integrations.md

 #### Cons

-- Doesn't take care of a server to view the UI of Malvid
-- Inefficient rebuilds when file changes
+- No server with live-reloading for HTML, styles and scripts
 - No real-time updates or live-reloading of the UI (you have to reload manually)
-- Not convenient to use when you want to transpile other files like SASS, EJS or Nunjucks
+- Inefficient rebuilds when a file changes
+- No convenient transpilation of templating languages and other files

 ### Resources